eKioga/Technical_Writing/Tutorials/Quake2-RE/TrenchBroom/Part 1 - TrenchBroom Installation & Setup for Quake 2 Remastered.md

 	alt="Locate Quake 2 Remastered folder using GOG Galaxy.">
 	</p>

 5. Once the Quake 2 folder opens, click the folder icon on the left side of the address bar.
-This action will reveal the complete file path, which you should copy and store for use in Section 3.
+This action will reveal the complete file path, which you should copy and store for use in **Section 3**.
 	<p align="left">
 	<img src="https://github.com/eKioga/Technical_Writing/blob/main/Tutorials/Quake2-RE/TrenchBroom/assets/part1/Part%201%20-%20TrenchBroom%20Install%20GitHub%20Release-1695156939084.jpeg?raw=true"
 	alt="Click folder icon to reveal folder path.">